bowen0701/docker-python3-ml/README.md

 ### Install Docker

-You can download and install docker on [docker website](https://www.docker.com/community-edition#/download), following the instructions you can finish the procedure easily.
+We can download and install docker on [docker website](https://www.docker.com/community-edition#/download), following the instructions we can finish the procedure easily.
 I choose Docker CE for Mac version.
+After installing we now have docker and docker-compose.

 ### Create Dockerfile